-Our next meeting this year is January 23rd and our guest speakers are
+Our next meeting this year is February 27th and our guest speaker is

-Returning members, new members and potential members are invited to meet old friends and make new friends 7:00 at Mary Winspear Centre.
+Members, potential members and guests are invited to meet old friends and make new friends 7:00 at Mary Winspear Centre.

 Funds raised by our club support high school and post-secondary scholarships through the Education Trust Fund of CFUW Saanich Peninsula